W. Clark Wolf

 Journal of Transcendental Philosophy 3 (1): 123-145.
 2022.

 One of the most surprisingly prominent themes in Robert Brandom’s A Spirit of Trust is the role of genealogical explanations.
-Brandom sees genealogies or ‘debunking arguments’ as significant because of their ability to deprive our discursive acts of the normative status they require to be genuinely discursive or conceptual.
+Brandom sees genealogies or ‘debunking arguments’ as significant because of their ability to deprive our discursive acts (claims and actions) of the normative status they require to be genuinely discursive or conceptual.
 His solution to the problem of genealogy is to offer rationalizing reconstructions of others’ discursive acts, which credit them with normative status.
-He calls this “forgive…Read more
+H…Read more

 Husserl on the overlap of pure and empirical concepts